PyLink/PyLink/README.md

 Support for these IRCds exist, but are not tested as frequently and thoroughly.
 Bugs should be filed if there are any issues, though they may not always be fixed in a timely fashion.

 * [beware-ircd](http://ircd.bircd.org/) (1.6.3) - module `p10`
     - Because bircd disallows BURST after ENDBURST for regular servers, U-lines are required for all PyLink servers.
-Fortuantely, wildcards are supported in U-lines, so you can add something along the lines of `U:<your pylink server>:` and `U:*.relay:` (adjust accordingly for your relay server suffix).
+Fortunately, wildcards are supported in U-lines, so you can add something along the lines of `U:<your pylink server>:` and `U:*.relay:` (adjust accordingly for your relay server suffix).
     - Use `ircd: snircd` as the target IRCd.
     - Halfops, `sethost` (`+h`), and account-based cloaking (`VHostStyle=1`) are supported.
 Crypted IPs and static hosts (`VHostStyle` 2 and 3) are NOT.
 * [ChatIRCd](http://www.chatlounge.net/software) (1.2.x / git master) - module `ts6`